dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connect-redshift-postgresql-alloydb.md

 To prevent premature disconnections, you can adjust the settings on the bastion host:

 - `ClientAliveCountMax ` &mdash; Configures the number of checks before deciding the client is inactive.
 For example, `ClientAliveCountMax 10` checks 10 times.
-- `ClientAliveInterval 30` &mdash; Checks for client activity every 30 seconds.
+- `ClientAliveInterval` &mdash; Configures when to check for client activity.
+For example, `ClientAliveInterval 30` checks every 30 seconds.
 These adjustments ensure that inactive SSH clients are disconnected after about 300 seconds, reducing the chance of tunnel failures.

 </detailsToggle>